Working together to keep the complicated simple

 Business services that are not listed elsewhere12

-Catering services including restaurants and takeaways12.5
+Catering services including restaurants and takeaways from 1 April 202212.5

 Computer and IT consultancy or data processing14.5